ualter/aws-skills-mapping-iac/README.md

  │   │    ├── dev.yml       #
  │   │    ├── preprod.yml   #
  │   │    ├── prod.yml      #
- |   |    └── pipeline.yml  #
+ |   |    └── pipeline.yml  #       pipeline properties, like email of approvals, github branch (webhook)
  │   └── default.yml        #       default values (will be overwritten when declared in stages)
  │
  ├── deployment.py          # <---- Modeling your Application, its Stages and Stacks(unit of deployments)
- ├── environment.py         # <---- Environments and Stage Configurations information
+ ├── environment.py         # <---- Environments and Stage Configurations information (uses configuration.py)
  ├── app.py                 # <---- Instantiate an Application (Stage) and deploy it
  |                          #       in an environment with a specific desired loaded configuration.
  |                          #       (Instantiate it multiple times to deploy in more than one environment/stage)